 Odin Falls Base Camp, Redmond, Oregon

-This facility is our office and support site for all wilderness courses conducted in Oregon.
+This facility is the office and support site for all wilderness courses conducted in Oregon.
 The 48-acre property is located on the Deschutes River in the high desert, north of Bend.
 From the base camp, Smith Rock State Park is visible to the east and the Central Cascades rise in the distance to the west.
 Students may spend time at this location in order to utilize the lodge classroom setting for the Wilderness First Responder (WFR) portion of the course.
-Students will stay in our campground or a rustic bunkhouse on the property.
+Students stay in the campground or a rustic bunkhouse on the property.

 If you are ready to enroll on a course click the enroll button next to the course you wish to select or you can enroll over the phone by speaking with one of our Admissions Advisors (toll-free) at 866-467-7651.